 Our experience with base load resistors

-This Eltako GLE base load resistor makes the power consumption seem like that of a permanent consumer without the load – neither through increased power consumption nor through higher power costs.
-All of the benefits of energy-saving from the new light technologies are maintained.
+The GLE base load resistor from Eltako does not affect power consumption – neither through increased power consumption nor through indirectly higher electricity costs.
+All the energy-saving advantages of the new lighting technologies are retained.

 Common situation in practice with demand switches